Unang Hirit

 Unang Hirit is a Philippine television news broadcasting and talk show broadcast by GMA Network.
 Originally hosted by Ryan Agoncillo, Lyn Ching-Pascual, Arnold Clavio, Suzi Entrata, Mickey Ferriols, and Miriam Quiambao, it premiered on December 6, 1999 on the network's morning line up.
-Clavio, Entrata, Ching-Pascual, Susan Enriquez, Ivan Mayrina, Mariz Umali, and Matteo Guidicelli currently serve as the hosts.
+Clavio, Entrata, Ching-Pascual, Susan Enriquez, Ivan Mayrina and Mariz Umali currently serve as the hosts.
 It is the longest running morning show in the Philippines.

 Overview

 Unang Hirit premiered on GMA Network on December 6, 1999, replacing Mornings @ GMA.
 Ryan Agoncillo, Lyn Ching, Arnold Clavio, Suzi Entrata, Mickey Ferriols and Miriam Quiambao served the show as the original hosts.

 On July 15, 2002, the segment Unang Balita debuted.
 On April 11, 2011, Edu Manzano returned to the show.

 On July 31, 2019, Rhea Santos announced her departure from the show to migrate in Canada.
 Santos was replaced by Mariz Umali in August 2019.
 In March 2020, the production was halted due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic.
 The show resumed its programming on April 13, 2020.

 On February 28, 2023, Connie Sison left the show to focus on her family and health.